healingdrawing/task-bomberman-dom/README.md

 - create pull requests to `dev` branch, to merge your results into project
 - `dev` will be merged into `zero` branch, close to release
 ---
 - if you use more than one machine, press vscode `Synchronize Changes` button, every time you start new coding session, to decrease difficulties to push changes later.
 Extra conflict resolving can be extra headache, and always a potential way to make more mistakes.
-Even if it is your branch you can forget something accedentally.
+Even if it is your branch you can forget something accidentally.